In pictures: A dramatic 24 hours in politics

 - Published

-Labour and the Liberal Democrats have won seats from the Tories in two out of the three by-elections held on Thursday, with the Conservatives narrowly retaining the third.
+Labour and the Liberal Democrats have won seats from the Conservatives in two out of the three by-elections held on Thursday, with the Tories narrowly retaining the third.

 The by-elections, in Selby and Ainsty, Somerton and Frome and Uxbridge and South Ruislip were triggered by the resignations of all three sitting Conservative MPs, including former PM Boris Johnson.